matthewwall/weewx-wxt5x0/readme.txt

 weewx-wxt5x0

-This is a driver for weewx that collects data from WXT5x0 hardware.
+This is a driver for weewx that collects data from Vaisala WXT5x0 hardware.

 Installation